Book name: The Tower of Fools

 However, the endless array of people he meets on his quest to be reunited with Adele provided plenty of variety.
 Humour is never far away, and this kept the narrative entertaining throughout.

 Thank you for reading my review of Tower of Fools by Andrzej Sapkowski.
-I'll be back on Wednesday.
-In the meantime, please share your thoughts in the comments section below.
+Please share your thoughts in the comments section below.

-If you fancy something different, you might like to take a chance on my review of Disclosure: Trans Lives On Screen here.
+If you fancy something different, you might like to take a chance on my review of Disclosure: Trans Lives On Screen.